How to buy REA Group (REA) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 REA Group Limited is an internet content & information business based in Australia.
 REA Group shares (REA) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-REA Group has a trailing 12-month revenue of around $877.4 million.
+REA Group has a trailing 12-month revenue of around $1 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in REA Group